oestradiol/bsky-post-notifs-bot/README.md

 - **`src/other/repositories`**: Houses data repositories, including the Sqlite storage and in-memory cache.

-- **`src/other/services`**: Contains various services used by the bot, such as command processing and notification handling.
+- **`src/other/services`**: Contains various services used, such as command processing and notification handling.

 - **`src/other/utils`**: Includes utility functions and helpers used across the project.